The DMDT Team

 Brittany Bares Licensed Social Worker and Advisor

-Lashanna Williams death doula educator, human tender
+Lashanna Williams death midwife, educator, human tender

 Amber Jeffrey founder of the grief gang podcast, grief advocate